 What Causes a Bridge Collapse?

 Most people don’t think about the number or condition of the bridges they cross every day on their commute, but they're incredibly crucial in safety and practicality.
 Bridges are vital components of transportation that carry road and rail traffic across bodies of water, gorges, overpasses, and other roads.
-When a bridge collapses, it can cause massive traffic problems or strand people altogether, cutting off crucial services.
-Worse yet, those who are passing over or under the bridge when it collapses can be seriously hurt or killed.

 Common Causes of Bridge Collapse

-Fires – No amount of well thought out design plans or expertly executed construction can help a bridge that suffers a serious fire.
+No amount of well-thought-out design plans or expertly executed construction can help a bridge that suffers a serious fire.
 Bridges most susceptible to collapse because of fire are those that carry trains, given the combustible materials used to power them.
 Several modern bridges have collapsed or been severely damaged due to fire.
-One such example happened in 2009 when a tanker truck near Detroit suddenly burst into flames directly under a bridge.
-The resulting inferno collapsed the bridge completely and forced the closing of the highway.

-Floods – Rising water can cause a bridge to collapse either by piling huge amounts of debris on it and forcing it down, or by wearing the structure out slowly over time, sometimes referred to as scour.
 In 1987, The Schoharie Creek Bridge which carried the New York State Thruway over a creek underwent flooding which caused high water levels.
-This washed sediment out from under one of the bridge piers, causing it to fall into a hole nearly ten feet deep.
-Ten people died in the resulting bridge collapse.
+This washed sediment out from under one of the bridge piers, causing it to fall into a hole nearly 10 feet deep.
+10 people died in the resulting bridge collapse.

-If you or someone you know was injured or killed during a bridge collapse caused by design defect, fire, boat impact, flood, or other reason, you may be able to file a claim if those responsible for the bridge were negligent in maintaining it.
+If you or someone you know was injured or killed during a bridge collapse caused by a design defect, fire, boat impact, flood, or any other reason, you may be able to file a claim if those responsible for the bridge were negligent in maintaining it.
 Contact us for a free consultation to go over your case.
 There is no fee unless we win.

 Contact Us